TITLE 16 OCCUPATIONAL

 administrator or compliance liaison shall:

-letter requesting a response to the allegations and any documents or materials
+with a letter requesting a response to the allegations and any documents or

-relevant to the complaint, unless it will impede an investigation or interfere
+materials relevant to the complaint, unless it will impede an investigation or

-with the acquisition of documents or relevant papers or the development of the
+interfere with the acquisition of documents or relevant papers or the

-(6) forward the complaint file to the chair of
+the complaint file to the chair of the complaint committee.

 C. Review